Seekatar/ioptions-logger-test/README.md

 ### Scoped Logging And Exceptions

 There is a catch to using scopes when an exception is thrown.
 In the catch processing and thereafter, all your scopes are disposed, so the extra details are lost.
 There are a couple of ways to handle this.
 One is to use `catch () when` and call a function to log in the function called in `when` since the scopes are still alive then.
-The [LoggerExtensions](src/Logging/LoggerExtensions.cs) has methods that various flavors of that technique.
+The [LoggerExtensions](src/Logging/LoggerExtensions.cs) has methods with various flavors of that technique.

 This is the pattern. `LogCaughtException` logs the exception with the `logger` and the scopes will be logged.